 One of my New Year's resolutions for 2014 was to write another book.
 Obviously that didn't happen or else you would have heard ALL about it, I'm sure.
 But I did manage to write two book proposals over the course of the year, and one of them just went under contract in December.
 I'm not sure if that still counts, technically, since the book isn't done, but I did write the first sentence before the ball dropped on 2015.
 I didn't say I'd "finish" a book in 2014, I just said I'd "write" one.
 What percentage was to be written, I wisely never specified.
 (My case is still under review by the International Resolutions Board.)

 Consequently, my resolution for 2015 is to finish what I started, bookwise.
-Well, that and keeping on top of the laundry situation better so we don't end up with an entire mountain range composed of clean-but-still-unfolded laundry.
+Well, that and keeping on top of the laundry situation better so we don't end up with entire mountain ranges composed of clean-but-still-unfolded laundry.
 I'm optimistic about my first resolution, less so about the second if history is any indication.
-Though now that I'm rationing out episodes of Comedians in Cars Getting Coffee to be watched only when folding laundry, there might be hope.
-That is, until the episode ends and I look down to see my progress and find just one lone sock neatly folded without its match.
+(Though now that I'm rationing out episodes of Comedians in Cars Getting Coffee to be watched only when folding laundry, there might be hope.
+That is, until the episode ends and I look down to see my progress and find just one lone sock neatly folded without its match.)

 Anyway, this new book is a dramatic departure from my last project.
 It's not about food at all, or at least not much.
 Sometimes a girl needs to step away from the food for a few minutes so she can crumple into a weepy heap and then come crawling back with a renewed sense of purpose.
 I've always enjoyed puzzles.
 Long-time readers may remember a cute little sparrow that was hanging around these parts some years ago with his pithy word games.
 Well, codeSparrow is finally going to have his own puzzle book featuring the funniest folks on Twitter.
 His cryptograms are projected to be the next puzzle craze to sweep the nation.
 They're the word nerd's answer to sudoku.
 At least that's what all the sparrows are saying.
 Blue jays scoff at that assertion, but what do blue jays know?
 They're the trolls of the bird world.
 Nobody listens to them.